itlinux/vimrc/README.md

-Based and credit to DSelders's
+Based and credit to DSelders's repo.

 Installation: